 2017 Japanese Super Formula Champion

 2017 Super Formula champion in a shortened season

 In 2017, Ishiura was driving the #2 Toyota in the Super Formula Championship, as his teammate and reigning champion Yuji Kunimoto was in the #1 car.
 In seven races, Ishiura was a race winner once, at Fuji Speedway.
 He came to season's finale at Suzuka Circuit as a championship leader, just half a point ahead of French rookie Pierre Gasly.
 Due to an incoming typhoon, the event was canceled and Ishiura was declared a champion.

-In the Super GT Series, he and Yuji Tachikawa are teammates in the new #38 Lexus LC500.
-They won the second round at Fuji and finished third in the fifth round at Fuji.
+In the Super GT Series, he and Yuji Tachikawa were teammates in the new #38 Lexus LC500.
+They won the second round at Fuji and finished fourth in the championship points.

 Few attempts at Nürburgring Nordschleife